Advertisement

 Mini drains

-Mini drains are used in places where, for hygienic and aesthetic reasons, stainless steel elements must be used, and the small amount of water collected allows for the use of a smaller drain diameter.
+Mini drains are used in areas where, for hygiene and aesthetic reasons, stainless steel components are required, and where the small volume of water to be drained allows for the use of a smaller drain diameter.

-All ATT floor drains and inspection chambers are made of stainless steel as standard: AISI304 (EN 1.4301) and AISI316L (EN 1.4404).
-The type of drain depends on the load class, the amount of liquid (medium) to be drained and the design parameters (e.g. ceiling thickness).
+All ATT floor drains and inspection chambers are manufactured as standard from stainless steel: AISI 304 (EN 1.4301) and AISI 316L (EN 1.4404).
+The type of drain depends on the load class, the volume of liquid (medium) to be drained, and the structural parameters (e.g. floor thickness).

 ADVANTAGES OF DRAINS

-• choice of grating depending on application and load class,
+• choice of grating depending on the application and load class,

 • easy installation,

-• thanks to the appropriate siphon design, each drain also serves as an inspection point for the sewage system,
+• thanks to the siphon’s design, each drain also serves as an access point to the drainage system,

 • simple design,